ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ### SLICES
 - like arrays but size not known at compile time, it's a kind of reference
 - 2 word object: 1st word is pointer to data, 2nd word is length of slice (word size = usize)
-- allows us to borrow arrays
+- allows us to borrow arrays, vec supports it too
 - type signature `[T]`, shared/immutable type signature `&[T]`, e.g. `&[i32]`
     - term "slice" is overloaded: almost always means `&[T]`, a fat pointer(address + len), not `[T]`
     - "naked" `[T]` has unknown size, can't put it on the stack, use pointer redirection like `Box<[T]>` or `Rc<[T]>` or `&[T]`